Tong Keat has an M.A. in Violin Performance from MTSU in Tennessee. He is the founder of Just Violin, a free resources site for violinists.

-Louis Spohr invented the chin rest in the early 19th century and it has then become a standard part of the instrument.
-The integration of the chin rest into the instrument has to do with the increasingly demanding repertoire of that era.
+Louis Spohr invented the chin rest in the early 19th century, and it has become a standard part of the instrument.
+The integration of the chin rest into the instrument has to do with the increasingly demanding repertoire of that time.
 With the help of the chin rest, it allows the left hand more freedom, particularly in vibrato and shifting.

-Many students are not aware that the chin rest that came with their instruments might not be a good fit.
-An ill-fitted chin rest will get in the way of good posture and natural movements, and may cause aches, pains, or even injuries.
+Many students are unaware that the chin rest that came with their instruments might not be a good fit.
+An ill-fitted chin rest will get in the way of good posture and natural movements and may cause aches, pains, or even injuries.

-The height, shape, and placement of the chinrest have to be carefully considered when selecting a chin rest as no two individuals have the same physical build-up.
-Teachers have to be highly alert and quick to recommend changes in the set-up of the instrument when students showed signs of discomfort arising from bad head angle (twisted neck), skin irritation, or stiff shoulder.
+The chinrest's height, shape, and position have to be carefully considered when selecting a chin rest as no two individuals have the same physical build-up.
+Teachers have to be highly alert and quick to recommend changes in the instrument's set-up when students show signs of discomfort arising from a bad head angle (twisted neck), skin irritation, or stiff shoulder.

-Sometimes people confused the height of the chin rest with the height of the shoulder rest.
-We cannot compensate the players with long neck by raising the height of the shoulder rest.
+Sometimes people confuse the height of the chin rest with the height of the shoulder rest.
+We cannot compensate the players with long necks by raising the height of the shoulder rest.
 The lower back end of the violin should always remain in contact with the collarbone.
-Raising the height of the shoulder rest changes only the angle of the violin but does not provide any solution to the fact that they need a taller chin rest.
+Raising the height of the shoulder rest changes only the angle of the violin but does not provide any solution to the problem.

 There are tall chin rests available in the market.
 Alternatively, we can add an extra layer of cork under the feet of the chin rest to lift it higher.

-According to Paul Rolland, an influential violin pedagogue, the downward slope of the chin rest allows the concentration of support near the neck, leveraged against the weight of the instrument, on the collarbone which functions as the fulcrum.
+According to Paul Rolland, an influential violin pedagogue, the downward slope of the chin rest allows the concentration of support near the neck, leveraged against the instrument's weight, on the collarbone, which functions as the fulcrum.

-1) The flexibility of the left shoulder joint – When the chin rest is on the side, the left shoulder is required to extend forward slightly in order to form a good hand shape on the fingerboard.
+- The flexibility of the left shoulder joint: When the chin rest is on the side, the left shoulder is required to extend forward slightly to form a good hand shape on the fingerboard.
 Players who find this uncomfortable will benefit from a chin rest that is placed on top of the tailpiece.

-2) The length of the arm – Players with short arms will find it difficult to reach the tip of the bow if the chin rest is on the side.
+- The length of the arm: Players with short arms will find it difficult to reach the tip of the bow if the chin rest is on the side.
 In this case, a chin rest in the center helps to bring the violin closer to the tip of the bow.

-In general, people with large shoulders and long arms tend to use a chin rest on the side, while people with narrow shoulders and short arms will find it easier to play with a chin rest over the top of the tailpiece.
+People with broad shoulders and long arms tend to use a chin rest on the side, while people with narrow shoulders and short arms will find it easier to play with a chin rest over the top of the tailpiece.

 © 2017 Goh Tong Keat